TERENCE P. SHAW

-The change in duty was a welcome one after months in the featureless Western Desert, where living was most uncomfortable - either far too hot in the summer months, cold in the winter, and always dry, leaving the Fusiliers parched and coated with a fine film of sand.
-After abrogating their treaty with Great Britain, Egyptian authorities had done little to quell the people's increasing displeasure with the British presence in the region and escalating tempers were becoming violent.
+The change in duty was a welcome one after previous months on the H.M.S.
+Euryalus during the hottest months of the year.
+With a detachment of a reinforced platoon from A Company, Major Shaw spent two months on board the Euryalus in the Persian Gulf during the beginning of the Abadan Crisis.
+While in the featureless Western Desert, living was most uncomfortable - either far too hot in the summer months, cold in the winter, and always dry, leaving the Fusiliers parched and coated with a fine film of sand.
+The regiment was held at a state of constant readiness after the Egyptians abrogated their treaty with Great Britain and unfortunately the Egyptian authorities had done little to quell the people's increasing displeasure with the British presence in the region and escalating tempers were becoming violent.
 The 1936 treaty between the two countries had allowed the British to maintain troops along the Suez Canal area, permitting they train and supply the Egyptian Army.
 At the close of the Second World War, the Egyptians began to seek total independence, and six years later took action to try to permanently dispel British control.

-At the Lancashire Fusilier's 1st Battalion camp in Moascar, A Company received an alert to mobilize for security duty in nearby Ismailia the next day, 16 October 1951.
-The officers and men had initially thought they would be moving to Korea to support the effort in the Far East, but instead had remained in the Canal Zone.
+At the Lancashire Fusilier's 1st Battalion camp in Moascar, Major Shaw’s A Company received an alert to mobilize for security duty in nearby Ismailia the next day, October 16, 1951.
+The officers and men had initially thought they would be moving to Korea to support the effort in the Far East, but instead had remained in the Canal Zone responding to emergencies such as this and the Abadan crisis during July.
 The monotony of garrison duty suddenly cut into a frenzied rush to draw ammunition and board lorries to speed off into the city, leaving a cloud behind them that settled as a new layer of dust over the tent city.